 |“I order the National Police Commission (NAPOLCOM) to hasten the conduct of investigation and adjudication of administrative cases against police officers involved in criminal activities and illegal activities and prescribe policies on lifestyle checks for PNP members.”
 (SONA 2016)|

 He provided an updated “drug list” on Sept.
-15, saying it includes the names of 1,000 government officials.
+15,

 The Philippine National Police’s 2017 Accomplishment Report shows 449